msank/etalk-docker/README.md

 7. Open a browser

-	On osx or linux :
+	On linux :
 	go to the url http://localhost:88 for the  __viewer interface__ or http://localhost:88/edit for the __edit interface__

-	On windows :
+	On MacOSX or Windows :
 	go to the url http://192.168.99.100:88 for the __viewer interface__ or http://192.168.99.100:88/edit for the __edit interface__